A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Conclusion

 \section{Conclusion}

 In this article, an SBP-SAT FDTD subgridding method without region split is presented.
 Projection SBP operators for non-split topologies and norm-compatible interpolation matrices were designed, and the resulting framework ensures long-time stability through discrete energy analysis.
 Unlike conventional multi-block or aligned-block configurations, the proposed scheme enables direct coupling without introducing auxiliary blocks, and it provides the flexibility to model multiple multi-scale features.
-The number of necessary SAT interfaces is reduced from twelve or eight in traditional schemes to exactly four, which reduces both computational costs and errors.
+The number of necessary SAT interfaces is reduced, which reduces both computational costs and errors.

-Numerical results confirm that this reduction in SAT interfaces enhances computational efficiency and accuracy for complex electromagnetic simulations in inhomogeneous media.
-Future work will focus on extending the proposed non-split scheme to three-dimensional geometries.
+Numerical results confirm that this reduction in SAT interfaces enhances computational efficiency and accuracy.
+Future work will focus on extending the proposed non-split scheme to 3-D geometries, where the embedded region couples through six planar interfaces and the corner-term analysis generalizes to twelve edges and eight corners.
+The 1-D interpolation operators extend to 2-D face interpolation via Kronecker products, preserving the norm-compatibility framework.
+Additionally, parallel implementation via domain decomposition by the SAT interfaces will also be explored.